-There are a total of seven known blood types in horses (A, C, D, K, P, Q, and U).
-These carry different cell membrane proteins (=factors: a, b, c, d, e, f or g).
+A total of seven blood groups are known in horses (A, C, D, K, P, Q, and U).
+These also carry different cell membrane proteins (=factors: a-i, r-k).
 Despite the 34 possible combinations of blood group and factor in horses, incompatibilities between donor and recipient blood are less common than in other animals or humans.

-A small area of skin is shaved and disinfected on the recipient animal.
-The donor blood is administered into the large jugular vein via a special infusion tube with an integrated blood filter.
+A small area of skin on the recipient animal is shaved and disinfected.
+The donor blood is warmed to body temperature and then administered into the great jugular vein via a special infusion tube with a built-in blood filter.

 Donor animals must also meet the following requirements:

-After a general examination of the donor animal, a small amount of blood is taken from the donor animal.
-This blood sample is used to check whether the donor and recipient blood are compatible.
-If this is the case, a small area of skin is shaved at the neck and disinfected for the blood donation.
-Blood is then collected from the jugular vein in a blood bag or, in cats, in a large syringe.
-The blood donation only takes 15 minutes.
-However, the donor animal must remain calm during this time.
-A sedative injection is necessary for cats and some dogs.
-Depending on the size of the recipient animal, the following amounts are taken:
+After a general examination and blood test of the donor animal, a compatibility check is performed to ensure the donor and recipient blood are compatible.
+If so, a small area of skin on the neck is shaved and disinfected for the blood donation.
+Blood is then collected from the jugular vein into a blood collection bag or, in the case of cats, into a large syringe.
+The blood donation takes only 15 minutes, though longer for horses due to the volume of blood.
+The donor animal must remain calm during the procedure.
+For this reason, a sedative injection is necessary for cats as well as for some dogs.
+Depending on the size of the recipient animal, the following amounts are collected:

-The removal of these amounts has little effect on the donor animals.
-The blood removed is replaced by the body within a short time.
+Withdrawing these amounts places little strain on the donor animals.
+The body replaces the withdrawn blood within a short time.
 However, you should avoid strenuous activity for your animal for up to 24 hours after the blood donation.
-Dogs should wear a chest harness instead of a collar for a few days.
-The next blood donation may be made after three months at the earliest.
+Dogs should wear a harness instead of a collar for a few days.
+The next blood donation may take place no sooner than three months later.

 You love sports—and you love your dog.
 So why not combine the two?
 Even if you're looking for competition or new challenges, or want to take your sport to the extreme, you can do it with your canine partner.